MAE664128/dcm_finder/README.md

 **Function:**

 - Search for DICOM files in the specified directory
-- De-identification DICOM files in the specified directory (WIP)
+- De-identification DICOM files in the specified directory
 - Export metadata about found DICOM files to JSON format

 **Find**